No Products in the Cart

 What about cooling mattress toppers like wool and feather?
 They have excellent heat retention properties but lack the necessary support and cushioning required if you are planning to share your bed with your pet.

 Egg crate toppers?
 Eww, impossible!
 Like memory foam, these aren't natural and have so many chemicals involved during the production process.
 It is breathable and does provide support, cushioning, and pain relief.
 But, that's not all.
 If you and your pet really want to have a happy and healthy life, you should create an optimal sleeping environment.
 This includes sleeping on a non-toxic surface.
-Keep in mind there are all natural and organic latex egg crate toppers available in the market if you really love its light airy feel.
+Keep in mind there are natural and organic latex egg crate toppers available in the market if you really love its light airy feel.

-Now comes the all-natural latex mattress toppers - 100% safe, healthy, and non-toxic.
+Now comes the natural latex mattress toppers - 100% safe, healthy, and non-toxic.
 But are they good at motion transfer?
 YES.
 What about comfort, support, and pain relief?
 A BIG YES!
 Latex mattress toppers are also hypoallergenic and the best eco-friendly toppers out there.

 So, if you want the healthiest and hypoallergenic mattress topper, which is also good at motion transfer, pain relief, support, and heat retention, we recommend you choose latex mattress toppers.
 Here's a ten on ten for latex mattress toppers from our side ;)